mlr-org/mlr3hyperband/README.md

 ## A short description of hyperband

-Hyperband is a budget oriented-procedure, weeding out suboptimally performing configurations early on during their training process, increasing tuning efficiency as a consequence.
+Hyperband is a budget oriented-procedure, weeding out suboptimally performing configurations early on during their training process aiming at increasing the efficiency of the tuning procedure.
 For this, several brackets are constructed with an associated set of configurations for each bracket.
 These configuration are initialized by stochastic, often uniform, sampling.
 Each bracket is divided into multiple stages, and configurations are evaluated for a increasing budget in each stage.
-Note that currently all configurations are trained completely from the beginning, so no online updates of models.
+Note that currently all configurations are trained completely from the beginning, so no online updates to the models are performed.

 Different brackets are initialized with different number of configurations, and different budget sizes.